 Too many New Year resolutions falter because they fail to address what really needs changing: the internal disposition that compels us into unwanted habits.
-A few years ago, we got a letter
+A few years ago, we got a

 When you feel stuck in your marriage, unable to move forward, we call it relationship gridlock.
 Accumulated hurts keep you both stuck in resentment and defensive.
 Sometimes it feels like your

 If there is one thing for which the great Saint of Assisi is revered, it’s his peacemaking (feast day: October 4).
 Pope Francis, through the Year of Mercy is building on his